GraphicalDot/SportsUnityChat/README.md

 vii) Start ejabberd service using this command: ejabberdctl start

 Note: Logs for ejabberd could be seen using: vi /var/logs/ejabberd/ejabberd.log or tail -f /var/logs/ejabberd/ejabberd.log

+** TESTING **
+Tests are written in api_test.py and notification_test.py api_test.py requires a large media file to test which should be named as big.mp4